Editor’s note: Thanks to Danny Carlson for this guest post on Amazon A/B testing.

 - Conversion rate: The percentage of shoppers who buy your product after viewing the listing

 Improved click-through rates will boost traffic to your page, while improved conversion rates will boost your bottom line and make more efficient use of your traffic.

 This has an added benefit: on Amazon, every sale you get is one less sale for a competitor, boosting your keyword ranking instead of theirs.
 Listings with a high conversion rate win a better position on Amazon’s search results.

 How to split test on Amazon

-- Manually rotate or use software like Splitly to update your variations in a live test (Amazon does offer an internal tool called Manage Your Experiments for split testing A+ Content, but it’s only available to certain sellers)
+- Manually rotate your product listing variations in a live test (Amazon does offer an internal tool called Manage Your Experiments for split testing A+ Content, but it’s only available to certain sellers).